We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Until there is more research into how PPIs affect the body over time, doctors should exercise caution when prescribing them long-term.

 H2 antagonists, also known as H2 blockers, are an older class of drugs that people can use to treat ulcers, heartburn, and GERD.
 They are cheaper than PPIs but not as powerful.
-Studies show that PPIs are more effective at healing gastric and duodenal ulcers.

 As a result, doctors tend to recommend OTC, lower-dose versions of H2 antagonists for people who have occasional heartburn.